How does inflation affect insurance in Canada?

 Also read: What to know about insurance during wildfire season

-Meanwhile, auto insurance claims are up as an epidemic of car thefts remains unchecked.
-According to Équité Association, a Canadian insurance industry advocacy group, auto thefts tripled from 2018 to 2022, and a car is now stolen in Canada every five minutes.
+Meanwhile, auto insurance claims are up as an epidemic of car thefts remains elevated.
+According to Équité Association, a Canadian insurance industry advocacy group, over 57,000 vehicles were stolen in Canada throughout 2024 – an 18.6% decrease in theft compared to the previous year, but still high enough to raise concern.

 Insurance companies are also facing an increase in the cost of the claims they have to pay.
-All those stolen cars have to be replaced, and the average price of a new car has risen to over $66,000.
-Insurers paid a total bill of $1.2 billion for stolen cars in 2022, a figure that’s only going to rise.
+All those stolen cars have to be replaced, and the average price of a new car was $66,550 in 2024.
+Insurers paid a total bill of $1.5 billion for stolen cars in 2023 according to the Insurance Bureau of Canada, a figure that’s only going to rise.

 Insurance companies are paying more to settle home insurance claims as well.
 Inflation has increased the cost of building materials and labour, leading to higher costs that are being passed on to consumers.